City of Pride and Progress

 Our New Building

 In 1964, Will Heginbotham donated the property and funds to build a new hospital at 505 South Baxter Ave.
-In return, he requested that the new hospital be named after him mother, Melissa.
-Melissa Memorial Hospital opend its doors in July of 1965.
-The building was 75 feet by 190 feet and was constructed of fire proof masonry and steel.
+In return, he requested that the new hospital be named after his mother, Melissa.
+Melissa Memorial Hospital opened its doors in July of 1965.
+The building was 75 feet by 190 feet and was constructed of fireproof masonry and steel.
 It had room for 25 patients and featured the latest in medical technology and equipment for its time.
-It’s interesting to note that the caged elevator from the previous hospital was brought over to the new hospital to provide access to the basement, which was used for storing supplies and records.
+It’s interesting to note that the caged elevator from the previous hospital was brought over to the new hospital to provide access to the basement, used to store supplies and records.
 The first patient at the new hospital was Fred Peterson, a former mayor of Holyoke.
-Records show the hospital had a census of 15-17 patients with an average length of stay of seven days through the 1960′s and 1970′s.
-Philanthropic giving by Roy C Gebhart, Henry and Mary Massman, Philip and Frances White and the Will Heginbotham Trust helped sustain the hospital during a difficult period.
+Records show the hospital had a census of 15-17 patients with an average length of stay of seven days through the 1960s and 1970s.
+Philanthropic giving by Roy C Gebhart, Henry and Mary Massman, Philip and Frances White, and the Will Heginbotham Trust helped sustain the hospital during a difficult period.